jyantsss/bandit_otw/README.md

 step2:  use ls -a to see the hidden files stored in inhere directory

 step3: use cat “filename” to read the file.

+## Level 6-7 login

+**Commands** **Used**:  ls, find

+**Password**: morbNTDkSW6jIlUc0ymOdMaLnOlFVAaj

+**New Command Learned**:

+find  -size 1033c -user username -group groupname

+**Process**:

+step1:  cd / to go to root directory

+step2:  use find command to find the file with given criteria

+step3:  many files with permission denied or no such file will appear except one with .password